-We have an exciting new opportunity for a Project Manager to join this charity organization based in Richmond, Surrey.
-As a Project Manager you will be required to deliver a project focused on supporting emergency services personnel (including police, fire, ambulance, search & rescue) and their families across England, Wales, Northern Ireland and Scotland.
+We have an exciting new opportunity for a Project Manager to join this charity organisation based in Richmond, Surrey.
+As a Project Manager, you will be required to deliver a project focused on supporting emergency services personnel (including police, fire, ambulance, search & rescue) and their families across England, Wales, Northern Ireland and Scotland.

 Management and Service Development: